Home » Mortgage Preapproval Affects Credit

 This is a timely question!
 It’s great that you have taught your children the value of good credit.

-To get pre-approved, one must authorize the lender to review their credit report from one or more of the three national credit bureaus (Experian, TransUnion, or Equifax).
-When the lender requests these credit checks, a notation known as a “hard inquiry” appears on the credit report.
-“Hard inquiries” are associated with acquiring new debt, and they can cause credit scores to dip by as much as five points.
-Inquiries have a bigger impact when one has just a few accounts or a short credit history.
+To get pre-approved, you authorize the lender to review your credit report from one or more of the three national credit bureaus (Experian, TransUnion, or Equifax).
+When the lender requests these credit checks, the credit bureaus add a notation called a “hard inquiry” to your credit report.
+A “hard inquiry” occurs when you apply for new debt, and it can lower your credit score by as much as five points.
+These inquiries have a greater impact when you have only a few accounts or a short credit history.

-Checking credit and getting prequalified is a necessary part of the home-buying process.
-Best of luck to your daughter in her home search.
+As a result, credit checks and prequalification remain a necessary part of the home-buying process.
+Finally, I wish your daughter the best of luck in her home search.

 1. matthew says: